ThakkarHemant/Nifty-50/README.md

 - **Data Preprocessing**:
   - Cleaned the dataset.
   - Handled missing values.
-  - Applied One-Hot Encoding for categorical variables such as `Industry` and `Series`.
+  - Applied One-Hot Encoding for categorical variables such as `Industry` and Label Encoding for `Series`.
   - Used **Robust Scaler** for scaling the features.

 - **Regression**: